-The first death statistics published by the Federal Government concerned events in 1850 and were based on statistics collected during the decennial census of that year In 1880 a national "registration area" was preated for deaths Originally consisting of two States (Massachusetts and New Jersey), the District of Columbia, and several large cities having efficient systems for death registrations, the deathregistration area continued to expand until 1933, when it included the entire United States for the first time.
-Tables that show data for death-registration States include the District of Columbia for all years; registration cities in nonregistration States are not included.
-For more details on the history of the death-registration area see the Technical Appendix in Vital Statistics of the United States, 1979, Volume II, Mortality, Part A, Section 7, pages 3-4, and the section "History and Organization of the Vital Statistics System," chapter 1, Vital Statistics of the United States, 1950, Volume I, pages 2-19.
+The first death statistics published by the Federal Government concerned events in 1850 and were based on statistics collected during the decennial census of that year.
+In 1880 a national "registration area" was created for deaths.
+Originally consisting of two States (Massachusetts and New Jersey), the District of Columbia, and several large cities having efficient systems for death registrations, the deathregistration area continued to expand until 1933, when it included the entire United States for the first time.
+Tables that show data for death-registration States include the District of Columbia for all years; registration cities in nonreg-